zed-alpha/shadow-gadgets/README.md

 # Shadow Gadgets

-A utility library for Android with various tools that help to remedy a couple of shortcomings in the native material shadows.
+A utility library for Android with various tools to help remedy a couple of shortcomings in the native material shadows.

 **Visual artifacts**